Peggotty: Ham Peggotty

 Ham (right) and Daniel Peggotty.
 Art by Frank Reynolds (1910).

-A big and simple fisherman and boatbuilder, Ham Peggotty is the orphaned nephew of Clara and Daniel Peggotty and is the fiancé of Emily, to whom he became engaged on the visit of David Copperfield and Steerforth to the boat house at Great Yarmouth.
+A big and simple fisherman and boatbuilder, Ham Peggotty is the orphaned nephew of Clara and Daniel Peggotty and is the fiancé of Emily, a little girl very comparable to Annabel Lee, to whom he became engaged on the visit of David Copperfield and Steerforth to the boat house at Great Yarmouth.
 He drowns trying to rescue Steerforth during a storm at sea off Yarmouth.
 "He was a huge, strong fellow of six feet high, broad in proportion, and round-shouldered; but with a simpering boy's face and curly light hair that gave him quite a sheepish look.
 He was dressed in a canvas jacket, and a pair of such very stiff trousers that they would have stood quite as well alone, without any legs in them.
 And you couldn't so properly have said he wore a hat, as that he was covered in a-top, like an old building, with something pitchy."